Joyous-one8/Joyous-one8/README.md

 - 👋 Hi, I’m @Joyous-one8
 - 👀 I’m interested in Startups
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on webdev
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me joyjain184@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have some errors in my brain repository😂